Grace to you!

 Fr.
 Maurice Emelu

-[Twelfth Sunday in Ordinary Time: Jer 20:10-13; Rom 5:12-15; Mt 10:26-33]
+[Twelfth Sunday in Ordinary Time A: Jer 20:10-13; Rom 5:12-15; Mt 10:26-33]

-Father Maurice provides a daily blog of reflections based on the bible readings of the day from the Catholic liturgical calendar.
-You will find these reflections helpful for your spiritual growth, inspiration and developing your own thoughts.
-It may also be helpful for ministers in preparing their sermons for liturgical celebrations.
+Father Maurice Emelu PhD., provides a daily blog of reflections based on the Scriptural readings of the day from the Catholic liturgical calendar.
+The goal is to teach, inspire, encourage, and foster healing through the grace of God's word.
+They are written in a language that is appropriate for a general audience.
+You will find these reflections helpful for your spiritual growth, inspiration, and developing your thoughts.
+They may also be useful for ministers in preparing their sermons for liturgical celebrations.